kubernetes/enhancements/keps/sig-network/4004-deprecate-kube-proxy-version/README.md

 ### Non-Goals

+- Having kube-proxy itself set `status.nodeInfo.kubeProxyVersion`.
+Components should not be trying to figure out what Service features are available based on the kube-proxy version anyway, since some clusters may run an alternative service proxy implementation.
+  If there is a need for a Service proxy feature discovery feature in the future, then that would need to be designed at that time.

+- Changing `v1.Node` validation to *require* that the field be unset.

 ## Proposal

-The proposal is to deprecate the `kubeProxyVersion` field of `NodeStatus`, and to stop setting it in the future.
+The proposal is to deprecate the `kubeProxyVersion` field of `NodeStatus`, and to have kubelet set it to an empty string, rather than the kubelet version, in the future.

 This field was used by the GCP cloud provider up until 1.28 for the legacy built-in cloud provider ([kubernetes #117806], and up until 1.29 for the external cloud-provider ([cloud-provider-gcp #533]).
 It may also be used by other components.
 Thus, we will use a feature gate to protect it until all components are fixed.